Nishantgoyal/docker_learning/udemy/docker-mastery/05.Container_Lifetime_And_Persistent_Data/The twelve Factor App.md

   - Each running process writes its event stream, unbuffered, to _stdout_.
 - In staging or production environment each process stream is captured, collated together, and routed
 - Process is completely managed by the execution environment, and not configurable or even visible to the apps.

+## 12. Admin Process

+- Run admin/management tasks as one-off processes.
+- These should be run in an identical environment as the regular _long running processes_ of the app.